US weekly jobless claims hit 3 million, bringing the 8-week total to more than 36 million

 - Visit Business Insider’s homepage for more stories.

-The number of Americans who have filed for unemployment insurance amid the coronavirus outbreak continued to grow last week.
+The number of Americans who have filed for unemployment insurance during the coronavirus pandemic has continued to grow.

-Still, it’s the sixth straight week in which new unemployment-insurance claims have fallen.
-But claims remain elevated at a level that dwarfs that of the largest week of US job losses – 665,000 – during the Great Recession.
+It’s the sixth straight week in which new unemployment-insurance claims have fallen, but claims remain elevated at a level that dwarfs that of the largest week of US job losses – 665,000 – during the Great Recession.

 - source